Creating a civil and caring community

 - Build meaningful and collaborative relationships with other faith, ethnic, and cultural communities toward the goal of building a more civil society.

 - Be visible and vocal in the greater community during times of crisis and on vital social issues.

-- Educate and advocate on all those issues, seeking consensus based on core Jewish values.
+- Be actively involved in key issues impacting the Jewish community.
+Educate and advocate on all those issues, seeking consensus based on core Jewish values.

 Ger Hayiti B’Eretz Nachriyah

 Mara was previously the executive director of the Holocaust Resource Center of Buffalo, and has a background in Jewish communal work and journalism.
 One of her most treasured parts of the JCRC is facilitating the Multicultural Women’s Group.
 Born in Montreal, she lived and worked in Toronto for 20 years in various non-profit management roles.
 Together with her husband Irwin Gelman, they have four children.